 Overtime, Shift Work & Compliance: The Hidden Payroll Risks Most Manufacturers Miss

-In manufacturing, people keep the line moving — literally.
-Workforce management isn’t just about scheduling.
-It’s about protecting your margins, staying compliant, and paying your people correctly, every time.
-The challenge?
-Manufacturers face some of the most complex payroll risks of any industry, especially when overtime, shift differentials, multi-state operations, and premium pay rules come […]
+In manufacturing, people keep the line moving, literally.
+Workforce management isn’t just about scheduling; it’s about protecting your business, your margins, and your team.
+But here’s the truth: manufacturers face some of the most complex payroll risks of any industry, especially when overtime, shift differentials, multi-state operations, and premium pay rules enter the mix.
+And […]

 Reshoring Manufacturing in 2025–26: Why Workforce Infrastructure, Not Tariffs, Decides Who Wins

-Reshoring headlines are everywhere: factories are being built, incentives abound, and policies dominate the news.
-But here’s the reality: announcements don’t equal output.
-The true bottleneck is workforce capability.
-Manufacturers that win reshoring in 2025–26 invest in workforce infrastructure: hiring pipelines, compliant payroll, time & labor accuracy, skills development, and first-day retention.
-Data shows that […]
+Reshoring headlines are everywhere.
+Factory construction is up, incentives abound, and policy is noisy.
+But here’s the hard truth: announcements don’t equal output.
+The biggest bottleneck isn’t capital, it’s people.
+Manufacturers that win reshoring in 2025–26 are the ones building workforce infrastructure: hiring pipelines, compliant payroll, time & labor accuracy, skills development, and day-one retention. […]

 Aging Workforce + Automation: How Manufacturers Can Transfer Knowledge Before It Walks Out the Door